diamond-lizard/pclipsync/README.md

 - Maximum content size: 10 MB per clipboard transfer
 - Single client: The server accepts exactly one client connection

+## Clipboard Manager Compatibility

+If you run a clipboard manager (such as Klipper, Parcellite, CopyQ, or similar), disable its clipboard synchronization feature (the feature that keeps PRIMARY and CLIPBOARD in sync). pclipsync already synchronizes both selections, and having two tools doing the same thing can cause feedback loops or unexpected behavior.

 ## License

 See LICENSE file for details.